lpjones/Path-Finding/README.md

 # Maze Solver
 # Goals
-Solve a maze using both Dijkstra's and the A-star algorithm.
+Solve a maze using both Dijkstra's and the A-star shortest path algorithms.

 Dijkstra's Algorithm